cbrtl/cbrtl-site/content/posts/what-and-why.md

 - Create and maintain **dev-journals and blogs**.

 ## What is the end goal?

-Merely to promote Open Source culture and proper software development within our college.
+Merely to promote Open Source culture and proper software development

 ## How far down the road are we?

 Not that far, the egg has just been laid.
 As of the time of writing this post, we have just started out.
 For the effort to work out, we welcome interested folks over :)

 ## What can I do?

 Just what you've been doing so far, but with more people!

 If you have any interesting projects that you have already been working on, let us know and we'll put them on the cbrtl page for more people to see.
 Note that there is some criteria that projects must qualify, some of these are intentionally vague.
 But as long as you're doing more than following a course or tutorial, it's likely to be accepted :)

 # Volunteering to cbrtl

 We are looking for volunteers for some roles.
 Note however, that there is no strict mandate for responsibilities.
 As long as you're capable of adding *something* of value, no matter how small, shoot us a message!